nghiadt1098/ctfs-wu/2018/protostar/stack0/readme.md

-#stack0 from protostar
+# stack0 from protostar
-Requirement from boss phieulang1993
+Bonus requirement from boss phieulang1993
 1. Print string '"you have changed 'modified' variable"
 2. Inject and run shellcode
 3. Return to libc